dylanballback/CubeSat_Attitude_Control/1DoF Prototype/README.md

 - 2/9/21
     Wired one Nidec 24H404H BLDC Motor to Arduino and wrote a program for it to spin in both directions.
+    Got MPU6050 with Kalman Filter up and runing reliably with the Arduino.